-If there is no challenge for a position, the executive secretary is empowered by the Bylaws, Article VI, Section 3(e), to cast a unanimous vote for the unchallenged nominee or nominees at the Alumni Council's annual meeting.
+If there is no challenge for a position, the executive secretary is directed by the Bylaws to cast a unanimous vote for the unchallenged nominee or nominees at the Alumni Council's annual meeting.

-To challenge, the Alumni Council must receive a petition signed by 75 members who are entitled to vote, specifying the candidate to be challenged (era or at-large nominee), by thirty (30) days after the publication date of the Colgate Scene containing the Alumni Council's nominees or April 10, whichever is earlier.
-Petitions must be accompanied by a current resume and the consent of the challenger to be nominated.
+To challenge, the Alumni Council must receive a petition signed by 75 members who are entitled to vote, specifying the candidate to be challenged (era or at-large nominee), by April 10.
+Petitions must be accompanied by a current resume and the consent of the petitioner.

 If any such petition is received, a ballot listing all candidates will be sent to alumni.
-Elections will be held prior to the annual meeting of the Alumni Council in Hamilton during Reunion Weekend (May/June).
+Elections are held at the annual meeting of the Alumni Council in Hamilton during Reunion Weekend (May/June).